-- 9. Manufactured building inspections.
-The building department shall inspect construction of foundations; connecting buildings to foundations; installation of parts identified on plans as site installed items, joining the modules, including utility cross- overs; utility connections from the building to utility lines on site; and any other work done on site which requires compliance with the Florida Building Code.
-Additional inspections may be required for public educational facilities (see Section 453.27.20 of this code). - 10.
-Where impact-resistant coverings or impact-resistant systems are installed, the building official shall schedule adequate inspections of impact- resistant coverings or impact-resistant systems to determine the following: The system indicated on the plans was installed.
+6. Manufactured building inspections.

+The building department shall inspect construction of foundations; connecting buildings to foundations; installation of parts identified on plans as site installed items, joining the modules, including utility crossovers; utility connections from the building to utility lines on site; and any other work done on site which requires compliance with the Florida Building Code.
+(See also Section 107.3.5 Manufactured/Modular Buildings) Additional inspections may be required for public educational facilities (see Section 423.27.20).

+7. Impact-resistant coverings.

+Where impact resistant coverings or impact resistant systems are installed the building official shall perform inspections at the request of the applicant, on all impact-resistant coverings or impact resistant systems to determine the following:

+The system indicated on the plans was installed.